Bank of Marin Bancorp (NASDAQ:BMRC) Issues Quarterly Earnings Results, Beats Expectations By $0.01 EPS

-Bank of Marin Bancorp (NASDAQ:BMRC) released its earnings results on Sunday.
-The bank reported $0.61 EPS for the quarter, topping the consensus estimate of $0.60 by $0.01, MarketWatch Earnings reports.
+Bank of Marin Bancorp (NASDAQ:BMRC) issued its quarterly earnings data on Sunday.
+The bank reported $0.61 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.60 by $0.01, MarketWatch Earnings reports.
 Bank of Marin Bancorp had a return on equity of 9.38% and a net margin of 28.64%.
-During the same quarter in the previous year, the company earned $0.60 earnings per share.
+During the same quarter in the prior year, the firm posted $0.60 EPS.

 Bank of Marin Bancorp is a bank holding company, which operates through the Bank of Marin, provides financial services to customers.
 It offers traditional community banking activities and wealth management and trust services; personal and business checking and savings accounts; certificates of deposit; individual retirement accounts; health savings accounts; certificate of deposit account registry services; insured cash sweep and demand deposit marketplace accounts.